armaanchowfin/Thought2Speech/README.md

 We recommend the standalone version (64 Bit Windows) - the installation is seamless.
 ##### Standalone Version (64 Bit Windows)

-&nbsp;&nbsp;&nbsp;&nbsp;This installation enables you to work with both the Builder and Coder views concurrently.
+&nbsp;&nbsp;&nbsp;&nbsp;This installation pathway enables you to work with both the Builder and Coder views concurrently.
+Uses Python 3.8.10.

 &nbsp;&nbsp;&nbsp;&nbsp;To perform the experiment via a local IDE, simply run the [Stimulus file](https://github.com/armaanchowfin/Thought2Speech/blob/main/Experiment%20Protocol%20-%20Pyschopy/stimuli_psycho.py), choosing the interpreter installed with the standalone installation.

 ##### Anaconda and Miniconda
-This installation pathway invloves [environment file]() that can be used to install PsychoPy® and its dependencies.
+&nbsp;&nbsp;&nbsp;&nbsp;Intended for more technical users.
+This installation pathway invloves an [environment file]() that can be used to install PsychoPy® and its &nbsp;&nbsp;&nbsp;&nbsp;dependencies.

+&nbsp;&nbsp;&nbsp;&nbsp;**Note:** This pathway creates bugs at present, and is unusable.
+[13/12/2022]

 #### 2. Begin the Experiment.